xt67/Dashly-1.0/docs/app-design-specification.md

 ## 2. App Overview

-DataViz Analytics is a comprehensive mobile application that transforms raw data from Excel, CSV, and SQL files into interactive dashboards and actionable insights.
+Dashly is a comprehensive mobile application that transforms raw data from Excel, CSV, and SQL files into interactive dashboards and actionable insights.
 The app leverages open-source AI models to provide intelligent chart generation, data analysis, and question-answering capabilities.

 ### 2.1 Core Value Proposition
 - **Unified Platform:** All data analysis tools in one mobile app